Canon SX620 vs Olympus E-30

 It is notable that the SX620 offers wifi support, while the E-30 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The SX620 is a recent model that features in the current product line-up of Canon.
-In contrast, the E-30 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-30 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the E-30 from Olympus.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the SX620 and E-30 can be found, respectively, in the Canon SX620 Manual (free pdf) or the online Olympus E-30 Manual.

 So what conclusions can be drawn?
 Is the Canon SX620 better than the Olympus E-30 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.